Guidance

 Details

-The award should be for direct service to the foreign state within the past 5 years.
+The award should be for direct and intentional service to the foreign country with a sufficient proportion within the past 5 years.
 Crown servants are not normally given permission to accept and wear foreign awards.

-When a foreign government wishes to give an award to a UK citizen, their embassy or high commission in London should provide relevant details to the Foreign, Commonwealth & Development Office (FCDO) Royal, Ceremonial and Honours Unit.
-If the FCDO assesses that the proposed award is in line with the rules, we will consider granting permission for the individual concerned to accept and wear it.
+If a foreign country wishes to give an award to UK military personnel (serving or retired), they should provide the relevant details to the Ministry of Defence’s Defence Services Secretary.
+For all other UK nationals, details should be sent to the Foreign, Commonwealth & Development Office (FCDO)’s Honours Secretariat.
+If the relevant UK ministry assesses that the proposed award is in line with the rules, they will consider granting permission for the foreign country to confer the award and for the individual concerned to accept and wear it.

 Published 15 June 2012